-Okay, I admit; I used to watch my dog all the time when he was younger.
-I hanged a webcam on his playpen and could see and hear him while I was at work.
-Honestly?
-It gave me the peace of mind I was looking for.
+Okay, I admit.
+I used to watch my dog all day when he was a puppy.
+I hanged a webcam on his playpen and could see and hear everything while I was at work.
+This peace of mind is just what I needed.

 If I were you today, I’d look for an easy-to-setup camera that can be accessed from any mobile device, and make sure it has a wide-angle view, as well as night vision, just in case.

 Some cameras even have additional features, such as motion tracking, noise detection, two-way audio, activity, and barking alerts, and even treat tossing if that’s something that you’re interested in.

 Commit to having at least one local dog sitter and a dog walker on your phone contacts, and use it as a backup plan in case you’re running late.
 Also, check if you have someone in your family or a friend that can help you out.

 This will give your pup a chance to stretch out his legs, and get some fresh air, which can only have a positive effect on his behavior.
 It sure beats coming home and finding a big mess and a stressed-out pet.